Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Giant Breadboards.md

 **Affected People**: All, particularly demonstrators

-**Before Mitigation**: Likelihood: 3, Severity: 4, Overall: 12
+**Before Mitigation**: Likelihood: 3, Severity: 4, Overall: 12 (high)

 **Mitigation**: Remove batteries from the battery boxes when not in use.
+Don't demonstrate this experiment outside in the rain.

-**After Mitigation**: Likelihood: 1, Severity: 4, Overall: 4
+**After Mitigation**: Likelihood: 1, Severity: 4, Overall: 4 (medium)

 <br/>

 ### **Hazard**: Using excessive voltage or current.

-**Description**: This could cause components to get damaged and have to be replaced.
+**Description**: This could cause components to overheat and get damaged and have to be replaced.
 In the worst case, an overvolted capacitor could explode causing injury, although this is very unlikely with the small capacitors and voltages used.

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 5, Overall: 15
+**Before Mitigation**: Likelihood: 3, Severity: 5, Overall: 15 (unacceptable)

 **Mitigation**: Only use one battery pack at a time wherever possible.
 Preferentially use the grey battery packs with the built-in 500 mA fuses.
 Always install a 100 Ω current-limiting resistor in series with any LED.

-**After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5
+**After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5 (medium)

 <br/>